 - Progress reports are required.

-- Upon receipt of the check from TERF an e-mail acknowledgement of receipt of the grant is sufficient.
+- Upon receipt of the check from TERF, an e-mail acknowledgment of receipt of the grant is sufficient.

 - Publication of results should occur when possible.
-Publications may be in magazines such as The Horse, Equus or other equine lay publications if data does not lend itself to publication in a scientific journal.
-Acientific data generated by funded projects should be presented at nationally or internationally recognized meeting such as AAEP and/or published in a recognized veterinary journal and TERF acknowledged as the funding agency Publications should be submitted as soon as completed but no later than within 1 year of the completion of the project.
+Publications may be in magazines such as The Horse, Equus, or other equine lay publications if data does not lend itself to publication in a scientific journal.
+Scientific data generated by funded projects should be presented at nationally or internationally recognized meetings such as AAEP and/or published in a recognized veterinary journal and TERF acknowledged as the funding agency Publications should be submitted as soon as completed but no later than within 1 year of the completion of the project.